 MONEY SAVING TIP

 Did you know using a programmable (digital) vaporizer to vape cannabis can help you save money?
 Targeting the boiling points of your cannabis ingredients releases them in greater amounts without losing them to the destruction from combustion seen in smoking cannabis– and without the potential toxins.
 Even more savings are possible with dry herb (flower) vaporization as explained below!
 Check out The Cannabis Calculator 2 for an easy reference guide to these vital temperatures.
 Skip the research and use The Cannabis Calculators instead!

 DON’T THROW AWAY YOUR USED CANNABIS MATERIAL FROM YOUR DRY HERB VAPE!
 Savvy cannabis patients know this material still contains small amounts of the active, medicinal ingredients.
 This material is commonly called Already Vaped Bud (AVB) and can be reused/ infused into cannabis oils, creams, and edibles– potentially saving you more $!
 AVB is also known as ABV (already been vaped).

 Check out our AVB video and recipe here.

 Warning: The information contained within this site is not intended to replace medical instructions, diagnosis, or treatments.
 Content on this site is for reference purposes and is not a substitute for advice from a licensed healthcare professional.
 Consult your doctor for any contraindications, allergies, and medicine interactions.
-These statements have not been evaluated by the FDA- cannabis is still federally illegal.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Cannabis remains federally illegal and has not been been approved by the FDA to treat or prevent any disease.